 - 338 calories

-- Comes with easily digestible carbohydrates like sweet potatoes
+- It comes with easily digestible carbohydrates like sweet potatoes

-- Might be too strong for sensitive dogs
+- It might be too strong for sensitive dogs

 This nutrient-dense dog food uses a mix of pork, chicken, and beef meals in each serving to entice your dog to eat.
-Since there are higher calories per cup, this food suits sporting and active dogs better than lower-energy breeds.
+Since there are higher calories in each cup, this dog food suits sporting and active dogs better than lower-energy breeds.
 Your dog will get 24% protein and 20% fat in each bag, and this encourage healthy weight gain and maintenance.